xeust/knotro/README.md

 You're copy of *yarc* should be live for personal use (you can get the url from a `deta details` cli command or from the Micros dashboard within Deta).

+The endpoint and "box" are protected by default, but is accessible if one is logged in to Deta, with api keys, or by making it public.

 ### Libraries Used